AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/panel-container.md

 ![Basic tab](/help/adaptive-forms/assets/basic-panel.png)

-*   **Name** - You can identify a form component easily with its unique name both in the form and in the rule editor, but the name must not contain spaces or special characters.
+- **Name** - You can identify a form component easily with its unique name both in the form and in the rule editor, but the name must not contain spaces or special characters.

-*   **Title** - With its Title, you can easily identify a component in a form and by default, the title appears on top of the component.
+- **Title** - With its Title, you can easily identify a component in a form and by default, the title appears on top of the component.
 If you do not add a title, the name of the component is displayed instead of the title text.

-*   **Hide Title** - Select the option to hide the component's Title.
+- **Hide Title** - Select the option to hide the component's Title.

-*   **Wrap data in object** - Choose "Wrap data in an object" to put the field data from the Wizard inside a JSON object.
-If not chosen, the submit data JSON has a flat structure for the Wizard's fields.
+- **Group child components' data on form submission(Wrap data in object)** - When the option is selected, the data from its child components is nested within the parent component's JSON object.
+However, if the option is not selected, the submitted JSON data has a flat structure, with no object for the parent component.
+For example:

+    - When the option is selected, the data from the child components (for example, Street, City, and Zip Code) is nested within the parent component (Address) as a JSON object.
+This creates a hierarchical structure, and the data is organized under the parent component.

+        Structure of submitted data:

+         ```JSON

+         { "Address":

+         { "Street": "123 Main Street", "City": "New York", "Zip Code": "12345" }

+         }

+         ```

+    - When the option is not selected, the submitted JSON data has a flat structure with no object for the parent component (Address).
+All data is at the same level, without any hierarchical organization.

+        Structure of submitted data:

+         ```JSON

+            { "Street": "123 Main Street", "City": "New York", "Zip Code": "12345" }

+         ```

-*   **Layout** - You can have either a fixed layout (Simple) or a flexible layout (Responsive Grid) for your wizard.
+- **Layout** - You can have either a fixed layout (Simple) or a flexible layout (Responsive Grid) for your wizard.
 The Simple layout keeps everything fixed in the place, while the Responsive Grid allows you to adjust the position of components to suit your needs.
 For example, use Responsive Grid to align "First Name", "Middle Name" and "Last Name" in a form in a single row.

-*   **Bind Reference** - A bind reference is a reference to a data element that is stored in an external data source and used in a form.
+- **Bind Reference** - A bind reference is a reference to a data element that is stored in an external data source and used in a form.
 The bind reference allows you to dynamically bind data to form fields, so that the form can display the most up-to-date data from the data source.
 For example, a bind reference can be used to display a customer's name and address in a form, based on the customer's ID entered into the form.
 The bind reference can also be used to update the data source with data entered into the form.
 In this way, AEM Forms enables you to create forms that interact with external data sources, providing a seamless user experience for collecting and managing data.
-*   **Hide Component** - Select the option to hide the component from the form.
+- **Hide Component** - Select the option to hide the component from the form.
 The component remains accessible for other purposes, such as using it for calculations in the Rule Editor.
 This is useful when you need to store information that doesn't need to be seen or directly changed by the user.
-*   **Disable Component** - Select the option to disable the component.
+- **Disable Component** - Select the option to disable the component.
 The disabled component is not active or editable by the end user.
 The user can see the value of the field but cannot modify it.
 The component remains accessible for other purposes, such as using it for calculations in the Rule Editor.

 ### Repeat Panel Tab {#repeat-panel}